meli1230/fictional_car_dealership_2/README.md

 # How to run
 In order to run the program, you will need to download a tool that can execute SQL scripts, such as SQLite or DB Browser (provides a graphical interface).
 You then need to clone the files in this repo and then run create_alter_tables.sql and then populate_tables.sql.
 In order to see the views, and queries, you need to run them separately.
+In order to run the MongoDB code, you will need to install a tool such as MongoDB Compass.